Hippolyte Pixii

 Hippolyte Pixii (1808–1835) was an instrument maker from Paris, France.
-In 1832 he built an early form of alternating current electrical generator, based on the principle of electromagnetic induction discovered by Michael Faraday.
+In 1832, he built an early form of alternating current electrical generator, based on the principle of electromagnetic induction discovered by Michael Faraday.

 Pixii's device was a spinning magnet, operated by a hand crank, where the north and south poles passed over a coil with an iron core, and thus classified as a magneto.
 A current pulse was produced each time a pole passed over the coil.
 He also found that the current direction changed when the north pole passed over the coil after the south pole.
 Later, acting on a suggestion by André-Marie Ampère, other results were obtained by introducing a commutator which produced a pulsating direct current.
-At that time direct current was preferable to alternating current.
+At that time, direct current was preferable to alternating current.

 Although Pixii did not fully understand electromagnetic induction, his device led to more sophisticated devices being constructed.

-A reproduction of Pixii's electrical generator can be admired at the Ampère Museum, close to Lyon.
+A reproduction of Pixii's electrical generator is on display at the Ampère Museum, close to Lyon.